jiachengxiong/ConfSeq/README.md

 ## 📖 Citation

-If you find this code useful for your research, please cite our paper:
+If you find this code helpful for your research, please cite our paper:

 ```bibtex
 @article{Xiong2025.05.07.652440,